vgene/bencher_scrape/README.md

 1. Download and install the crate code [done]
 2. Run the benchmarks normally [done]
 3. Run the benchmarks with Rust bounds checks turned off [in progress]
-4. Generate a compact form of comparison between the two sets of benchmarks [done-ish]
+4. Generate a compact form of comparison between the two sets of benchmarks [done]